 The Company recognizes as expense, the grant-date fair value of stock options and other stock based compensation issued to employees and non-employee directors over the requisite service periods, which are typically the vesting periods.
 The Company uses the Black-Scholes-Merton model to estimate the fair value of its stock-based payments.
 The volatility assumption used in the Black-Scholes-Merton model is based on the calculated historical volatility based on an analysis of reported data for a peer group of companies as well as the Company's historical volatility.
 The expected term of options granted by the Company has been determined based upon the simplified method, because the Company does not have sufficient historical information regarding its options to derive the expected term.
 Under this approach, the expected term is the mid-point between the weighted average of vesting period and the contractual term.
 The risk-free interest rate is based on U.S. Treasury rates whose term is consistent with the expected life of the stock options.
 The Company has not paid and does not anticipate paying cash dividends on its shares of common stock; therefore, the expected dividend yield is assumed to be zero.
-The Company estimates forfeitures based on the historical experience of the Company and adjusts the estimated forfeiture rate based upon enclude estimates as the company and adjusts the estimated forfeiture rate based upon enclude estimates as the stock options.
+The Company estimates forfeitures based on the historical experience.